 With light so easily damaging to extra virgin olive oil, it seems obvious that heat and cooking would damage it as well and studies bear this out.
 Heat as low as 350F (180C) can significantly damage the beneficial phenols in olive oil.
 Phenolic substances are highly anti-inflammatory in nature and likely an important reason why studies of the Mediterranean Diet which is high in olive oil have indicated a decrease in heart disease risk.

 As a result, it seems prudent that even though cooking with olive oil does not produce any transfats or much free radical damage, it does reduce much of the beneficial aspect of consuming this healthy traditional oil in the first place.

-Light sautes using olive oil at temperatures no higher than 200-250F seem to be safe and minimally damaging, but oven baking or higher heat cooking on the stovetop with olive oil is not wise given that there are much hardier and less expensive fats to choose from like expeller pressed coconut oil or palm oil!
+Light saute cooking with olive oil at temperatures no higher than 200-250F seem to be safe and minimally damaging, but oven baking or higher heat cooking on the stovetop with olive oil is not wise given that there are much hardier and less expensive fats to choose from like expeller pressed coconut oil or palm oil!

 By far, the best use of good quality, nutrient-loaded extra virgin olive oil is as a salad dressing.
 Combining one part vinegar or lemon juice with between 3-5 parts oil along with a drizzle of walnut oil and flavoring herbs of choice will provide a truly healthy topping for any salad or vegetable mix.